CryptoPascal31/pact-util-lib/README.md

 ## Introduction
 This library aims to provide some "high level" functions for writing Pact smart contracts.

-The library contains more than 70 functions split into 4 modules
+The library contains currently more than 70 convenience functions split into 4 modules

 ## Modules